Need to speak to us? Here’s our most useful number and email addresses

 Our global client base includes military sites, presidential buildings, palaces, embassies, border controls, airports, oil refineries, stadia, banks, shopping malls, government buildings and much more.

-We are ISO 9001 accredited, and our award-winning perimeter security products include an array of innovative bollards, blockers and barriers which play a significant role in defence of vulnerable properties worldwide.
+We are ISO 9001 accredited, and our award-winning perimeter security products include an array of innovative bollards, blockers and barriers which play a significant role in the defence of vulnerable properties worldwide.

 In today’s world security arena, our products have never been more relevant.
 For more than a quarter of a century, we have protected many high profile sites against targeted attacks with our reliable security products.